 Figure 8-588 – Roaming Consortium ANQP-element format

+The Info ID and Length fields are defined in 8.4.5.1 (General).

+OIs contained within the Roaming Consortium element (see 8.4.2.95 (Roaming Consortium element)) are also included in this ANQP-element.
+The value of the OI subfield(s) in this ANQP-element are equal to the values of the OI(s) in the dot11RoamingConsortiumTable.

+The OI Duples field contains one or more variable length OI Duple subfields.

-The format of the OI Duple field is provided in Figure 8-589 (OI Duple field format).
+The format of the OI Duple subfield is provided in Figure 8-589 (OI Duple subfield format).

 Change all occurances of “OI Duple field” to “OI Duple subfield”

 <other un-changed text in this clause is not shown>